moritzwilksch/moritzwilksch.github.io/index.markdown

 - :mortar_board: Currently enrolled in a Master of Business Informatics and Digital Transformation specializing in Data Science and Machine Learning
 - :bar_chart: Passionate about using data to solve business problems
+- 🔨 Currently working on my master thesis

-- :money_with_wings: A fan of blog-style Data Science tutorials compared to pay-walled Medium articles or lengthy YouTube videos.
+If you're a fan of blog-style Data Science tutorials rather than pay-walled Medium articles or lengthy YouTube videos, check out my [Blog](/blog)!

-This is why I started this blog.
-A little bit of concepts, code and math about different Data Science and Machine Learning algorithms and ideas.
-Feel free to explore [the Blog posts](/blog)!

 ## Also Check Out...
 - 📁 my [portfolio](/portfolio)